-If you ask small business owners to identify the different types of accounting, they’ll more than likely name the two methods of accounting they choose from in order to operate their business: cash or accrual accounting.
+If you ask small business owners to identify the different accounting types, they’ll more than likely name the two accounting methods they use to operate their business: cash or accrual accounting.

-In reality, there are numerous other accounting types, each used for specialized purposes in business and government.
+There are numerous other accounting types, each used for specialized purposes in business and government.
 Here’s a look at the different types of accounting and how some of them may impact your small business.

 Management accounting is typically used to generate reports about operations that can help you track and gauge your business success.
 Weekly, monthly, quarterly, or annual reports can help you see what’s working for you and where you need to make changes – in collecting receivables, setting prices, instituting operating efficiencies, doing payroll, or any number of other areas – that can make your small business stronger.

-It requires a deep knowledge of constantly changing tax laws, as well as a reliable recordkeeping system that provides you with timely and accurate information when you need it.
+It requires a deep knowledge of constantly changing tax laws and a reliable recordkeeping system that provides you with timely and accurate information when you need it.

 Financial accounting is also key to attracting partners or investors.
 When searching for either of these, you will likely need to open up certain parts of your books for inspection.
-Financial accounting offers you a clear method by which you can report your finances in partnership or investment negotiations.
+Financial accounting offers you a clear method by which you can report your finances in the partnership or investment negotiations.
 You may also need financial reports for creditors when negotiating the terms for settling debts.

 It’s essential that you accurately report your financial position, cash flows, and the results of your business.
 Not doing so can put you in legal jeopardy that could erode your business success.